ValliNagappan/liftoff-assignments/P2-Project_Outline/README.md

 1.User Registration – Users will be able to register with a username and password.
 Users can set up their profile with fields like name, age, email, phone number, job, and income.

-2.User Login - Users will be able to login after creating a profile.
+2.User Login - Users will be able to login after creating a profile with username/email and password.

 3.Add/Update Expenses
 -Users will be able to add expenses in the provided respective categories